ThybeVB/EdgyBot/README.md

 # EdgyBot
-My second public Discord Bot, feel free to use this if you want
+My second public Discord Bot, the bot is not done, so is not rolled out to the public yet.